timotheecour/D_vs_nim/README.md

 ## nim questions (besides entries marked above with `?`)
 * does it have dfmt equivalent?
 * instead of `newSeq` could we write `new!Seq` or new[Seq] or anything else that's generic and doesn't pollute namespace?
-* is there a robust way to write complex nim functions as a one liner (eg, for use in 1 line docs, in REPL etc); ideally by replacing indentation with braces

 ## nim questions (answered)
 * are there real immutable variables in nim ?